18-Hydroxycortisol

-Function
+Clinical significance

 18-hydroxycortisol has been proposed as a biomarker for certain diseases.
 In humans, 18-hydroxycortisol has no biological activity on glucocorticoid or mineralocorticoid receptors.
 In healthy subjects, the biosynthesis of 18-hydroxycortisol is low.
 The highest synthesis of 18-hydroxycortisol was found in certain cases of hypertension like in type 1 familial hyperaldosteronism (glucocorticoid-curable hyperaldosteronism) and type 3 familial hyperaldosteronism, where the adrenal glands are enlarged up to six times their normal size.
 Increased synthesis is also found in patients with aldosterone-producing adenomas.
 ACTH stimulation test increases urinary excretion of 18-hydroxycortisol, and dexamethasone inhibits the excretion.

+Biosynthesis

+In patients with familial hyperaldosteronism type 1, there is a genetic crossover between specific regions of the CYP11B1 and CYP11B2 genes.
+This crossover results in the expression of an additional gene in the zona fasciculata, which is regulated by ACTH.
+The additional gene plays a role in synthesizing 18-hydroxycortisol by 18-hydroxylation of cortisol.
+This gene also plays a role in the biosynthesis of aldosterone and 18-oxocortisol.